Liqwid-Labs/agora/docs/tech-design/proposals.md

 #### Execution phase

 Failed proposals will not be interacted with further.
-The only value they will contain is their state thread tokens, so nothing of worth is lost.
+The only value they will contain is their state thread tokens and the minimum ADA requirement, so little of worth is lost.

 Successful proposals will be verified by the governor component, which will issue ['governance authority tokens'](/docs/tech-design/authority-tokens.md) (GATs) to a proposal's separate 'effects'.
 The burning of these tokens will be a pre-requisite for system changes to be made, therefore the possession of one will serve as a form of 'licence' for making the changes.